Nyholm/workshop-state-machines/Readme.md

 ### Exercise 1 (bonus)

-In a country far far away, traffic light are actually not this simple.
+In a country far far away, traffic lights are actually not this simple.
 They are green to allow traffic.
-But before they turn red, they are red and yellow.
+But before they turn red, they are red and yellow at the same time.
 Then when it is about to be green again it is red, then yellow, then green.

 ### Exercise 2